project-trans/MtF-wiki/content/en/docs/shelters.md

 Status: Discontinued operation

-Rules of request for the admission: <https://zhuanlan.zhihu.com/p/31846884> (In Chinese)
+Rules of request for the admission: <https://zhuanlan.zhihu.com/p/31846884> (in Chinese)